sushil2601/javaScript_practise/REACT.md

 Q. How to pass data from child component to parent component in React?
 Ans :-
-    Parent provides a callback function to child and then child component can then invoke this callback to pass data back to the parent.
+   .Parent provides a callback function to child and then child component can then invoke this callback to pass data back to the parent.

 Q. How to Know If There’s a Performance Issue
 Ans:-